November 2018, visiting South Africa

 But my narrative becomes clearer.

-We’ve found the plot.
+I’ve found the plot.

 So recall by recall we’ve re-built the road to ourselves – re-constructed our houses – and I have been re-furnishing them with my photographs and writing.
 Though we live far apart, my primary family stand together in knowing that: